123Satyajeet123/CandleStick-Detection-CNN-ViT/README.md

   - CSV: `models/comparison/detailed_comparison.csv`

 Takeaways:
-- With sufficiently large data and pretraining, ViT reaches CNN-level performance.
+- ViT's are data hungry models, so with sufficiently large data and pretraining, ViT can reach CNN-level performance or even exceed it.
 - For real-time deployment (screen-grab inference), CNN (ResNet34) remains the pragmatic default due to latency and memory advantages.
+-
 ## How to Run

 ### Prerequisites